d12frosted/elpa-mirror/stable-melpa/timu-macos-theme-readme.txt

   B. Toggle between intense and non intense colors for `org-mode'
       M-x timu-macos-toggle-org-colors-intensity RET.

-  C. Toggle between borders and no borders for the `mode-line'
+  C. Toggle between border types for the `mode-line'
       M-x timu-macos-toggle-mode-line-border RET.

+  D. Toggle between background and no background for the `mode-line'
+      M-x timu-macos-toggle-mode-line-background RET.